brian-liu-24/scikit-learn2/doc/modules/partial_dependence.rst

 The values at which the partial dependence should be evaluated are directly generated from ``X``.
 For 2-way partial dependence, a 2D-grid of values is generated.
-The ``values`` field returned by :func:`sklearn.inspection.partial_dependence` gives the actual values used in the grid for each input feature of interest.
+The ``values`` field returned by :func:`sklearn1.inspection.partial_dependence` gives the actual values used in the grid for each input feature of interest.
 They also correspond to the axis of the plots.